cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 _Note_:

-* Vitals creates for a Provider persona requires an active relationship.
+* Vital Sign creates via a Provider persona requires an active relationship between the Provider and the Patient.

 ### Headers